ollecram/zee_einstein-gravity-in-a-nutshell/00_Part_0.md

 Going back to the problem statement, let assume For whatever starting and ending point of the ant path, it is always possible to pick a maximum circle which contains both.
 If velocity is uniform over the sphere there is no better *shortest-time* path than the shorter one delimited by the two points along the maximum circle.

 Following the exercise's question, let assume the sphere surface to be separated by a circle $C_{[p,P]}$ into the parts $H_{p}$ and $H_{P}$.
 Let also assume that portions of any path contained in $H_{p}$ can be covered at velocity $c_{p}$ while those contained in $H_{P}$ can be covered at velocity $c_{P}$.
-Clearly the circle $C_{[p,P]}$ has a role in the problem which is analogous to that of the air-water interface in the derivation of Snell's law.
+Clearly the circle $C_{[p,P]}$ has a role in the problem analogous to that of the air-water interface (a flat plane) in the derivation of Snell's law.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc0NjQ4OTA3MSwxNjM4NzcxNTI3LC04NT
+eyJoaXN0b3J5IjpbLTE5ODk0Njc2NywxNjM4NzcxNTI3LC04NT
 M5MjA1NTFdfQ==
 -->